statechannels/SCBridge-Wallet/README.md

 # How to Run

-- In a new terminal start the origin chain by running `yarn chain:origin`
+- In a new terminal start the first chain by running `yarn chain:a`
-- In a new terminal start the destination chain by running `yarn chain:destination`
+- In a new terminal start the second chain by running `yarn chain:b`
 - In a new terminal deploy the contracts and start the UI by running: `yarn deploy-and-start`

 ### Ingredients